aIIey/Wanted.lol-referral-bot/README.md

 #educational purposes only

-step 1: change the referral code in content.js to yours and add the load unpacked to ur browser.
+step 1: change the referral code in content.js to yours and load unpacked to ur browser.

 step 2: it will auto run when you visit https://wanted.lol/register